Jaymun723/ContainScord/README.md

 }
 ```
 This code create a command named 'example' how works everywhere and when it's use __(like '<prefix>example')__ it reply to you 'Here is an exemple'.

+## Creating events

+Look at event that already writed to learn how they works.

+## Handler

+To learn how the command handler work look first at handler event then follow the code.
+Normally you will pass by the file in the handler directory...

+## Suggestion & bugs

+For bugs please use github issues and for suggestion use pull request or contact me at jaymun723@yahoo.com.

 ## Other stuff